G. Stanley Hall: Education and early career

 Hall attended Williston Seminary and graduated from Williams College in 1867, then studied at the Union Theological Seminary.
 Inspired by Wilhelm Wundt's Principles of Physiological Psychology, Hall pursued doctoral studies at Harvard University, where he met William James, an adjunct professor who had just taught the nation's first psychology class.
-In 1878, Hall earned the first psychology doctorate awarded in America.
+In 1878, Hall earned his doctorate in psychology from Harvard, the first psychology doctorate awarded in the United States of America.
 Afterward, Hall could find no academic jobs available in psychology, so he went to Europe to study at the University of Berlin, and spent a brief time in Wundt's Leipzig laboratory in 1879.

 He began his career by teaching English and philosophy at Antioch College in Yellow Springs, Ohio, and then teaching history of philosophy at Williams College in Massachusetts.
 Following successful lecture series at Harvard and Johns Hopkins University, Hall secured a position in the philosophy department at Johns Hopkins, teaching psychology and pedagogy.
 He remained at Johns Hopkins from 1882 to 1888 and, in 1883, began the first formal American psychology laboratory.
 There, Hall objected to the emphasis on teaching traditional subjects, e.g., Latin, mathematics, science and history, in high school, arguing instead that high school should focus more on the education of adolescents than on preparing students for college.

 Hall was elected a member of the American Antiquarian Society in 1888.